This article was updated in July 2023.

 Families "starting in the middle" (new to homeschooling after the early elementary years), Chapter 48 of The Well-Trained Mind, 4th Edition, "Starting in the Middle", has advice to help you gain traction.

 Well-Trained Mind Press books and books by Susan Wise Bauer are available in paperback (some in hardback) through our website and from other resellers.
 The digital formats (MP3 and PDF) are available only from our online store.
-Some titles are available as eBooks from their respective vendors (Kindle/Audible, Apple Books, Google Play, BarnesandNoble.com, Rakuten Kobo, and others.
+Some titles are available as eBooks from various vendors: Kindle/Audible, Apple Books, Google Play, BarnesandNoble.com, Rakuten Kobo, and others.